 Each month, CES surveys approximately 145,000 businesses and government agencies, representing approximately 697,000 individual worksites.

-Total nonfarm payroll employment rose by 1.4 million in August, and the unemployment rate
+Total nonfarm payroll employment rose by 638,000 in October, and the unemployment rate

-fell to 8.4 percent.
-These improvements in the labor market reflect the continued resumption
+declined to 6.9 percent.
+These improvements in the labor market reflect the continued

-of economic activity that had been curtailed due to the pandemic, as well as hiring for the
+resumption of economic activity that had been curtailed due to the coronavirus (COVID-19)

 HTML | PDF | RSS | Charts | Commissioner's Statement

-Real average hourly earnings were unchanged over the month in August, seasonally adjusted.
-Average hourly earnings increased 0.4 percent and CPI-U increased 0.4 percent.
-Real average weekly earnings increased 0.3 percent over the month.
+Real average hourly earnings increased 0.1 percent over the month in October, seasonally adjusted.
+Average hourly earnings increased 0.1 percent and CPI-U was unchanged.
+Real average weekly earnings increased 0.1 percent over the month.

 HTML | PDF | RSS